 What types of career goals are there?

-When it comes to career goals, there is no universal distinction into types.
-However, the mainstream media brings up two distinctions:
+When it comes to career goals, there is no universal division into types.

 Taking a closer look at them, you can find out what kind of direction will be best for setting your own goals.

 Short-term and long-term career goals (examples)

 Now that you know how to divide goals based on the time required to complete them, take a look at some short-term and long-term goal examples based on the type of improvement you’re after — education, personal development, productivity, or efficiency.